nyno-kb/python-101/_episodes/03-types-conversion.md

 ~~~
 {: .output}

-*   Multiplying a character string by an integer _N_ creates a new string that consists of that character string repeated  _N_ times.
-    *   Since multiplication is repeated addition.
+*   Multiplying a character string by an integer _N_ creates a new string that consists of that character string repeated  _N_ times (since multiplication is repeated addition).
 * There are more ways that traditional math operators will work on other data types.
 There isn't a perfect formula for figuring out what they do, so experimentation is valuable.

 ~~~
 separator = '=' * 10